Disability insurance with collective health claims: A mean-field approach: Simulation study

 \section{Simulation study}

 The purpose of this section is to assess the quality of the mean-field approximation through a practice-oriented simulation study.
 In Subsection~\ref{sec:sim_setup}, we outline the specific model and its connection to practice.
-Subsection~\ref{sec:sim_reserve} concerns the quality of mean-field reserves compared to a naïve Monte Carlo approach.
-Finally, Subsection~\ref{sec:sim_findings} presents some additional insights on the nature and the convergence of the mean-field approximation.
+Subsection~\ref{sec:sim_reserve} concerns the quality of mean-field reserves compared to a naïve Monte Carlo approach{, while} Subsection~\ref{sec:sim_findings} presents some additional insights on the nature and the convergence of the mean-field approximation. {Finally, in Subsection~\ref{sec:lapse} we discuss how to adapt the model to also handle lapse risk -- from a practical perspective.}